Book of Gates: The Hours of the Book of Gates

 Hour 9: Ra passes through the gateway guarded by “Flaming of Face.”
 The doorway itself is named “Glowing One.”
 Passed the door Ra comes to an Island of fire and the Waters of Nun which has people floating in it, they will be restored and given breathe when they emerge.
 The island of fire is depicted for Horus to burn those that he has condemned, those who have done evil against the sun god.

 Hour 10: Ra progresses through this scene trying to defeat Apep.
 At the end of the scene, Apep is captured by the gods standing before the solar barque, holding nets.
 In this hour, is also a reconciliation between Horus and Seth which symbolizes the uniting of Upper and Lower Egypt under the sun god as begins to rise over the lands and bring a new day.

 Hour 11: Apep is still captured and punished in this scene by Horus’ four sons and Geb.
 After the destruction of Apep, Ra is surrounded by all types of deities for protection that pull him along the sky.
 As Ra comes to the gate, there are two scepters, one labeled Osiris and the other Horus.
 The writing by the scepters speaks praise of Ra and tells of his soul and body in heaven and earth, respectively.

 Hour 12: Ra exits the afterworld.
 The scene shows many figures holding various objects from scepters to stars to disks.
 They represent various aspects of helping Ra take his place during the daytime hours.
 Ra passes Apep being punished again by the Ennead, nine gods who helped Ra along his journey.
 Once Ra passes through the final gate of the underworld, he is in the waters of Nun, who lifts the boat up.
-Ra is once again in the form of Kephri.
+Ra is once again in the form of Khepri.
 Nun raises the solar barque into the awaiting arms of Nut.